Visas for Hong Kong

 Visit visas for Hong Kong

-Citizens from more than 160 countries can enter Hong Kong without a visa for a limited amount of time.
-How long a tourist visa is granted for depends on the applicant’s nationality.
-Visa-free visits are usually permitted for 14, 30 or 90 days, again, depending on nationality.
+Citizens from more than 170 countries can enter Hong Kong without a visa for a limited amount of time.
+Visa-free visits are usually permitted for a period ranging from 7 to 180 days, depending on the applicant’s nationality.

-Those that need a visit visa can apply for one at their local Chinese embassy in advance of their trip.
+Those in need of a visit visa for Hong Kong will discover the length of the visa granted also depends on their nationality.
+They can apply for one at their local Chinese embassy in advance of their trip.

 Work visas for Hong Kong